exentio/coreboot-mx250/ACKNOWLEDGMENTS.md

 The sources provided are not public on Cisco Meraki's website, and their chatbot (*sigh*) couldn't provide them or a more recent version either.

+Other interesting project to enable UART access on the Meraki MX250 and MX450: [riptidewave93/meraki-monsters-root](https://github.com/riptidewave93/meraki-monsters-root)